Richard Tanner, Director of Music at Rugby School

 Director of Music at Bilton Grange, Mark Penrose

-Mark has been Director of Music at Bilton Grange School since 2015 and has extensive experience teaching music to a wide range of ages, from reception to sixth form, including teaching singing and leading choirs to the highest standards.
-He trained as a musician and teacher in Brisbane, Australia, where he was born, with experience performing in choirs, operas and as a soloist.
+Mark has been Director of Music at Bilton Grange Preparatory School since 2015 and has extensive experience teaching music to a wide range of ages, from reception to sixth form, including singing and leading choirs to the highest standards.
+He trained as a musician and teacher in Brisbane, Australia, where he was born, and has experience performing in choirs, operas and as a soloist.
 He holds a Bachelor of Music (Voice) and a Bachelor of Music Studies (Hons I) with a focus on vocal pedagogy from the Queensland Conservatorium, Griffith University, a Bachelor of Education (Secondary)(Graduate Entry) with a Kodály focus from the University of Queensland, and a Master of Education (Leadership and Management) from the University of Buckingham.
 He is passionate about excellence in music and choral education, and is currently a member of the Music Teachers’ Association Committee.

 Head of Keyboard, Ian Wicks